itinstructor/CryptoDemon/README.md

 - (09/28/2023) des_module.py Encrypt incoming plain text, return encrypted text with DES encryption

+### DES Encryption

+**DES** is considered a weak encryption algorithm and is not recommended for secure applications.
+More modern encryption algorithms like AES should be used for security-critical applications.
+DES uses a 56 bit key.
+The initial key consists of 64 bits (8 bytes).
+Before the DES process even starts, every 8th bit of the key is discarded to produce a 56-bit key.
+DES uses an 8 byte block cipher.
+Data is encrypted 8 bytes at a time and must be padded to increments of 8 bytes.

+**3DES** is considered a weak encryption algorithm and is not recommended for secure applications.
+More modern encryption algorithms like AES should be used for security-critical applications.
+It uses a 192 bit (24 bytes) key.
+Like DES, it uses an 8 byte block cipher.
+Data is encrypted 8 bytes at a time and  must be padded to increments of 8 bytes.

 ### About Me
 I am an Information Technology Instructor at [Western Nebraska Community College](https://www.wncc.edu).
 I teach Information Technology, CyberSecurity and Computer Science.
 Best job ever!